Taufik1997/GithubSearchApp/README.md

-#GitHubSearcher
+# GitHubSearcher

-Overview
+## Overview

 GitHubSearcher is a dynamic web application designed to facilitate the search of GitHub users.
 It provides a user-friendly interface for accessing and displaying the top 5 repositories of any given GitHub user based on the number of stargazers.

-Key Features
+## Key Features

-User Search: Efficiently search for GitHub users using their usernames.
+- **User Search**: Efficiently search for GitHub users using their usernames.
-Repository Showcase: Displays the top 5 repositories of a user, sorted by the number of stargazers.
+- **Repository Showcase**: Displays the top 5 repositories of a user, sorted by the number of stargazers.
-Intuitive UI: A clean and responsive user interface ensures a seamless user experience.
+- **Intuitive UI**: A clean and responsive user interface ensures a seamless user experience.

-Technologies Used
+## Technologies Used

-Ninject: An efficient dependency injector for managing project dependencies.
+- **Ninject**: An efficient dependency injector for managing project dependencies.
-Moq: A powerful library for mocking in unit tests, ensuring robust and reliable testing.
+- **Moq**: A powerful library for mocking in unit tests, ensuring robust and reliable testing.

-Getting Started
+## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-Prerequisites
+### Prerequisites

-.NET Framework 4.8.1
+- .NET Framework 4.8.1

-.NET 8.0
+- .NET 8.0

-Installation
+### Installation

-Clone the repository
+- Clone the repository

-Ensure you have the .NET Framework 4.8.1 and .NET 8.0 installed on your machine.
+- Ensure you have the .NET Framework 4.8.1 and .NET 8.0 installed on your machine.

-Build and Run
+- Build and Run

-Open the solution in Visual Studio and build the project.
+- Open the solution in Visual Studio and build the project.
 Run the application to start using GitHubSearcher.

-Testing
+### Testing

 To run the unit tests for this project:

-Navigate to the ASAssessmentTests directory.
+- Navigate to the ASAssessmentTests directory.

-Execute the test suite using a suitable test runner for .NET.
+- Right click on the service needed testing and click on "Run Tests".